andreas-wienes-private/andreas-wienes-private.github.io/_posts/2021-11-21-csd-2021-snake-jazzz.md

 There is a HTML comment inside pointing us to the /source path.

-Let's have a look into /source.
+After having a look into /source, we get this beautiful Python code.

 ```python